KreativeNerd/Employee-app/README.md

 # Employee-app
-An indispensable Employee Management CRUD Application with PDO every employer should not relegate Plese remember to place DB.php and style.css in a folder called include
+An indispensable Employee Management CRUD Application with PDO every employer should not relegate
+# Please remember to place DB.php and style.css in a folder called include